-The use of the deterium target simplifies interpretation because it has equal numbers of up and down valence quarks.
-Here the $C{1u(1d)}$ and $C{2u(2d)}$ are the effective weak couplings between the electrons and the up (down) quark, and are proportional to the quark vector and axial weak charges, respectively.
-The subscripts 1 and 2 refer to whether the coupling to the electron or quark is vector or axial-vector in nature: $C{1u(d)}$ is the axial-vector-electron vector-quark (AV) coupling, i.e. it probes parity violation caused by flipping of the electron chirality; $C{2u(d)}$ is the vector-electron axial-vector-quark (VA) coupling that is sensitive to parity violation due to flipping of the quark chirality.
+The use of the deuterium target simplifies interpretation because it has equal numbers of up and down valence quarks.
+Here $C{1u(1d)}$ and $C{2u(2d)}$ are the effective weak couplings between the electrons and the up (down) quark.
+The subscripts 1 and 2 refer to whether the coupling to the electron or quark is vector or axial-vector in nature: $C{1u(d)}$ is the axial-vectorelectron vector-quark (AV) coupling, i.e. it probes parity violation caused by flipping of the electron chirality; $C{2u(d)}$ is the vector-electron axial-vector-quark (VA) coupling that is sensitive to parity violation due to flipping of the quark chirality.
+In the standard model the $C_1$ and the $C_2$ couplings are proportional to the quark vector and axial weak charges, respectively.
 In testing the standard model, it is important to determine all four $C{1u,1d,2u,2d}$ as accurately as possible, since new interactions could manifest itself in either set of couplings.
 Experimentally, one could extract both $2C{1u} - C{1d}$ and $2C{2u} - C{2d}$ by measuring asymmetries at different $Y{1,3}$ values in the DIS regime.
-However, a precise determination of $2C{2u} - C{2d}$ is difficult because of its small value (-0.095), as opposed to $2C{1u} - C{1d} = -0.719$, in the standard model.
+However, a precise determination of $2C{2u} - C{2d}$ is difficult because of its small value (-0.095), as opposed to $2C{1u} - C{1d} = -0.719$ , in the standard model.

 The new measurement reported here was performed using the electron beam at Thomas Jefferson National Accelerator Facility (JLab), in Virginia, USA.
-A 100 μ A, nearly 90%longitudinally-polarized electron beam was incident on a 20cm long liquid deuterium target held at a temperature of 22 K. Scattered particles were detected in a pair of spectrometers that determine the momentum and the direction of the detected particles to high precisions [8].
-To directly access $C{2u,2d}$, the kinematics were chosen so that the bulk of the detected electrons emerged from the target after undergoing a DIS interaction.
-In contrast, all PVES experiments after SLAC E122 were performed outside the DIS regime, thus could not provide clean information on C{2q} .
+A 100- $\mu$ A, nearly 90%longitudinally-polarized electron beam was incident on a 20cm-long liquid deuterium target held at a temperature of 22 K. Scattered particles were detected in a pair of spectrometers that determine the momentum and the direction of the detected particles to high precisions [12].
+To directly access $C{2u,2d}$ , the kinematics were chosen so that the bulk of the detected electrons emerged from the target after undergoing a DIS interaction.
+In contrast, all other PVES experiments after SLAC E122 were performed outside the DIS regime, thus could not provide clean information on $C{2q}$ .

-The size of the asymmetry expected for this measurement is at the level of 10^{-4} .
+The size of the asymmetry expected for this measurement is at the level of $10^{-4}$ .
 The major challenge comes from the combination of the high electron event rate, and the high pion background typical of DIS measurements.
-This was overcome by the use of a custom electronic and data acquisition (DAQ) system with built-in pion rejection capability [9].
+This was overcome by the use of a custom electronic and data acquisition (DAQ) system with built-in pion rejection capability [13].
 The DAQ successfully counted electrons, event-by-event, at rates up to 600 kHz.
-The relative uncertainty in the measured asymmetries due to pion background was below 5×10^{-4} , and that due to counting deadtime was below 0.4%.
-The leading systematic effect comes from normalizing by the electron beam polarization, which had a relative uncertainty at the level of (1.2-1.8)%.
-On the other hand, beam stability was not a significant issue because of recent advances in the monitoring and feedback control of the beam, a direct outcome of some of the PVES studies mentioned earlier.
+The relative uncertainty in the measured asymmetries due to pion background was below $5 \times 10^{-4}$ , and that due to counting deadtime was below 0.4%.
+The leading systematic effect comes from normalizing by the electron beam polarization, which had a relative uncertainty at the level of (1.2 - 1.8)%.
+On the other hand, beam stability was not a significant issue because of recent advances in the monitoring and feedback control of the beam, a direct outcome of some of the earlier PVES studies [8-11].